 K is the hydraulic conductivity

-A is the column cross section area
+A is the column cross-section area

-dh/dl indicates hydraulic gradient.
+dh/dl indicates a hydraulic gradient.

-The Darcy’s Law diagram is as shown below.
+Darcy’s Law diagram is as shown below:

 Darcy’s refers to many unit systems.
-A medium that has a permeability of 1 darcy allows a flow of 1 cm3/s of a liquid with viscosity 1 cP under 1 atm/cm pressure gradient acting across an area of 1 cm2.
+A medium that has a permeability of 1 Darcy allows a flow of 1 cm3/s of a liquid with viscosity 1 cP under 1 atm/cm pressure gradient acting across an area of 1 cm2.

 Darcy’s law can be applied to many situations but do not correspond to these assumptions.